Readers Question: what are the advantages and disadvantages of inflation?

 Disadvantages of Inflation

 - Inflationary growth tends to be unsustainable leading to a damaging period of boom and bust economic cycles.
+For example, the UK saw high inflation in the late 1980s, but this economic boom was unsustainable and when the government tried to reduce inflation, it led to the recession of 1990-92.

 - Inflation tends to discourage investment and long term economic growth.
 This is because of the uncertainty and confusion that is more likely to occur during periods of high inflation.
+Low inflation is said to encourage greater stability and encourage firms to take risks and invest.